epsi-rns/epsi-rns.github.io/_posts/desktop/2019/2019-10-23-awesome-theme-icons.markdown

 {% endhighlight %}

-And then copy-paste all the icon that you need, into one place, tohesvg directory.
+And then copy-paste all the icon that you need, into one place, to the svg directory.

 ![Awesome WM: Thunar File Manager: AwesomeFont][image-thunar-awesome]{: .img-responsive }